FREQUENTLY ASKED QUESTIONS

 Our brand new custom built parasail boats will allow a smooth and easy takeoff and landing.
 Each parasailer, or tandem, will slowly lift off the back of the boat from the sitting position with ease, as you enjoy the ride in a comfortable swing-like harness.
 Each parasailer, or tandem, will softly land on the back of the boat in the sitting position.
 A dip in the water is optional, and recommended, but you will always take off and land from the boat.

-The prices are all per person.
 Whether you fly with someone, or alone, the prices are per person.
-We always do our best to accommodate your requests; however, safety is our number one priority.

 Yes.
 The cost for non-flying observers is $25.
 However, we do not accept reservations for observers.
 Parasailers always have first priority.
 At the time of departure, if there is room available, we allow a limited number of observers due to the United States Coast Guard regulations.

 Do we have to be able to swim?

 No. All takeoffs and landings are done from the back of the boat.
 In the unlikely event of a mechanical malfunction all participants are required to wear lifejackets while parasailing.
 Anyone can fly—including the young, old, and someone with special needs.
 We are happy to safely accommodate everyone.

 The entire experience can be completely dry.
 If requested, we will provide a “dip” in which we simply lower the parachute toward the water, which allows you to have your feet or bottom touch the water.
 You will then be lifted back up and continue the ride as usual.
 This is definitely recommended.

 What is your cancellation policy?

 Please note we have a 24 hour cancellation policy.
 If you need to make any changes to your reservation, you can do so up until 24 hours prior to your reservation.
 Changes or cancellations within 24 hours from your scheduled trip time may result in additional fees.